+Frenchies are generally friendly, social and affectionate dogs.
 But, if they are not trained and socialized properly, there is the risk of aggression.
-Even though they’re small dogs, aggression can be a real problem.
+Signs of fearful, anxious or guarding behavior in Frenchies include growling, snarling and stiff body language.
+Even though they’re small dogs, biting can be a real problem.

 General French Bulldog Temperament